-- Note 2.5 (Taxation and Non-Specific Grant Income) had originally included £263k within the 'HO Police Pension Grant' which should not have been included this has been removed from the disclosure. - An accrual of income posted at year-end for £919k from the Home Office was identified to be overstated by £667k based on the evidence provided, therefore this has been adjusted. - Overstatement of a creditor relating to the HQ Build Capital Scheme due to a duplication of a purchase order: this was a £312k adjustment. - Understatement of an accrual relating to the new custody suite's Capital Scheme: this was a £1,124k adjustment. - Understatement of an accrual in relation to settlement costs with MFSS: this was a £219k adjustment. - Various disclosure errors were identified including the omission of some notes which are mandatory under CIPFA guidance, the cash flow statements included errors and also narrative throughout the statements have been subject to change.
+- Note 2.5 (Taxation and Non-Specific Grant Income) had originally included £263k within the 'HO Police Pension Grant' which should not have been included this has ► been removed from the disclosure. - An accrual of income posted at year-end for £919k from the Home Office was identified to be overstated by £667k based on the evidence provided, therefore this has been adjusted. - Overstatement of a creditor relating to the HQ Build Capital Scheme due to a duplication of a purchase order: this was a £312k adjustment. - Understatement of an accrual relating to the new custody suite's Capital Scheme: this was a £1,124k adjustment. - Understatement of an accrual in relation to settlement costs with MFSS: this was a £219k adjustment. ► - Reclassification in disclosure in relation to gain/loss on disposal and movement in the bad debt provision; this was a £210k adjustment. - Reclassification of HO Police Pension Grant.
+Adjusted from HO Police Grant (PCC) to Income (CC); this was a £2,028k adjustment. - Prior period adjustment of Return on pension assets originally recorded as finance income (I+E) adjusted to remeasurement of pension liability (OCI): this was a £198k adjustment - Prior period adjustment of pension interest and expense.
+Adjusted to show the net expense in line with CIPFA code requirements; this was a £131k adjustment - Various other disclosure errors were identified including the omission of some notes which are mandatory under CIPFA guidance, the cash flow statements included errors and also narrative throughout the statements have been subject to change. - Following our technical specialist review, the correction of a variance of £2,800k identified between the Minimum Revenue Provision (MRP) working paper and the ► Capital Financing Requirement brought forward which has resulted in an amendment to the CFR disclosure note and a restatement in the prior period.
+NPCC has previously charged £1,875k additional MRP.
+NPCC has mitigated the risk of material cumulative MRP understatement by charging an additional £800k MRP in 2019/20.